 Packers fan pours beer on Lions' Amon-Ra St. Brown after ‘Lambeau Leap'

-Packers fan pours beer on Lions' Amon-Ra St. Brown after ‘Lambeau Leap' originally appeared on NBC Sports Chicago
+Packers fan pours beer on Lions' Amon-Ra St. Brown after ‘Lambeau Leap' originally appeared on NBC Sports Boston

 Detroit Lions wide receiver Amon-Ra St. Brown had beer poured on him by a Green Bay Packers fan during Thursday Night Football.